johnjackoleary/cfi-commonplace-book/Filed/Lost Communications.md

 Many pilots would consider losing radio contact in IMC an emergency.
 The AIM also groups it under the emergency procedures ([[AIM 6]]).
 However, the FAA has been less committed in their answer.

 > [!caution]
 > If you use your [[FAR 91.3 PIC Responsibility and Authority|91.3]] authority to deviate from [[FAR 91.185 Lost Comms|91.185]], **do so in a predictable way** so ATC can accommodate.
-For example, if an [[IAP]] is along the route, you could decide to hold over the IAP for several minutes to allow ATC to clear traffic away, then start your approach (instead of flying to your clearance limit).
+For example, if an [[IAF]] is along the route, you could decide to hold over the IAF for several minutes to allow ATC to clear traffic away, then start your approach (instead of flying to your clearance limit).

 > [!tip] On your checkride
 > The [[DPE]] is a representative of the FAA, and on the checkride they are looking for a deep understanding and ability to apply [[FAR 91.185 Lost Comms|91.185]].